Puchungualotsqui/seal/seal_language_guide.md

 }
 ```

-is treated as an ordinary task call when it resolves normally.
+is treated as an ordinary task call when selected by normal task resolution.

 ---